-- This whole kali mirch has a sharp, hot and biting taste.
+- This sabut kali mirch has a sharp, hot, and unique biting taste.

-- Its aroma is sweet and spicy, with a distinctive, fruity bouquet.
+- The aroma is strong, but with a distinctive fruity bouquet.

 - Its flavor is rich and bold.